CescMessi/FlutterIPTV/README.md

 <a id="english"></a>

-FlutterIPTV is a modern, high-performance IPTV player application developed with Flutter.
+Lotus IPTV is a modern, high-performance IPTV player application developed with Flutter.
 It offers a seamless viewing experience across multiple platforms, with a special focus on usability and aesthetics.

 ## ✨ Features